KBi1/Data_Projects/Adult_Income_EDA/README.md

 ### Grouping Marital Status

-To simplify analysis, similar categories were grouped:
+Several marital status categories describe similar situations, so they were grouped to make comparisons clearer:

 * **Married**
 * **Single**